ferzeg3420/quizButInGerman/README.md

 https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/

 ## STEP 2
 Make sure you have Anna's voice for the TTS (text to speech).
-These come pre-installed with MacOS (I pressume this will continue to be.
-I am using Big Sur as of today).
+These voices should come pre-installed with MacOS (I pressume this will continue to be.
+As of March 2021 I am using a fully updated MacOS 11.2.1).
 One way to test this is to issue this command on the CLI:

 ```
 say -v Anna 'Deutsche'